ku1ik/stderred/README.md

 (for bold/bright, italic, different background) you can export `STDERRED_ESC_CODE` with desired escape code sequence.

-Here's example for bold red:
+Here's an example for bold red:

     export STDERRED_ESC_CODE=`echo -e "\e[1;31m"`

+### Program Blacklisting

+If you prefer to not create aliases for programs that don't work well with stderred you can export `STDERRED_BLACKLIST` with a desired POSIX Extended Regular Expression to match all program names.

+Here's an example that will blacklist bash, and program starting with test:

+    export STDERRED_BLACKLIST="^(bash|test.*)$"

 ## Alternative implementations